wazo-platform/wazo-js-sdk/README.md

   wrapUpDuration, // How long (in seconds) should the softphone display the card after the call (optional).
-  // When the user changes anything on the card, this timeout is canceled enableAgent, // display the agent tab in the tab bar (defaults to true).
+  // When the user changes anything on the card, this timeout is canceled enableAgent, // display the agent tab in the tab bar (defaults to true). tenantId, // Tenant id used for LDAP connection debug, // Set to `true` to display wording customization labels });
-});
 ```